Best Keyboard for Typing Practice

 More details: Keychron K10 Max on Amazon

-5) Razer Pro Type Ultra β€” Best Quiet Work + Light Gaming
+5) Razer Pro Type Ultra β€” best quiet work + light gaming option

 Why it works for typing: The Pro Type Ultra sits in an interesting middle ground.
-It is more typing-friendly and office-friendly than many gaming boards, but it still gives you a more mechanical-style feel than a quiet scissor board.
-That makes it useful if you want one keyboard for work and casual gaming.
+It is more office-friendly than many gaming boards, but it still gives you a more mechanical-style experience than a quiet scissor keyboard.
+That makes it useful if you want one keyboard for work, typing, and casual gaming.

-It is not the purest β€œtyping value” pick on this page, but it can be the most practical one if you want one clean setup for multiple use cases instead of buying separate gear.
+It is not the purest β€œtyping value” pick on this page, but it can be practical if you want one clean setup for multiple use cases instead of buying separate gear.

 Pros